Welcome to impressit

 Red flags in this case are when the IT department experiences friction with a current data volume or software, but has no plans to scale its infrastructure or implement manual processes to secure data for AI projects.

 Should one or more of these red flags seem familiar to you, take a moment to build more solid ground.
 Experts agree that only about a quarter of organizations have actually achieved tangible value from AI so far.
 The remaining ones are likely still trying to figure out the value it can bring them, which, as mentioned above, likely stems from the gaps we've described.
-The following section provides a roadmap to help you work on exactly that.

 Building AI Readiness: A Strategic Foundation